Arize-ai/openinference/js/packages/openinference-vercel/README.md

             "https://app.phoenix.arize.com/v1/traces",
         }),
         spanFilter: (span) => {
-          // Only export spans that are OpenInference spans to negate
+          // Only export spans that are OpenInference to negate non-generative spans
           // This should be removed if you want to export all spans return isOpenInferenceSpan(span);
         },